 WHEREAS the economic viability of Western Colorado is dependent on the efficient movement of commerce and people on an adequate transportation infrastructure and Western Colorado is, like the rest of the state, in dire need of additional transportation funding; and

-WHEREAS tremendous growth in Western Colorado during recent years necessitates some changes in the way in which transportation projects are defined, funded, and built; and
+WHEREAS tremendous current and projected growth in Western Colorado necessitates some changes in the way in which transportation projects are defined, funded, and built; and

 WHEREAS the State continues to face a serious revenue shortfall in the essential maintenance needs of its transportation system, particularly the road system; and

 WHEREAS Club 20 has never opposed increased taxes for transportation, as long as the distribution formulas are not altered in any way, and that new sources of funding are equitably distributed; and